- Rubactum: Frequently Asked Questions

 12. Bisler H et al. [Effects of horse-chestnut seed extract on transcapillary filtration in chronic venous insufficiency] Dtsch Med Wochenschr 1986 Aug 29;111(35):1321-9.

-A once daily approach to Rosacea Management.
+A once daily approach to blushing & redness on your face.